IliasCoder/Low-Level-Programming/README.md

 - **NASM / GAS** — for assembling low-level programs.
 - **Make** — to run provided `Makefile`s.
 - A **POSIX-like environment** (Linux/macOS, or WSL on Windows).
-- Curiosity and a willingness to break things.

 ### Cloning the Repo
 ```bash